deeptools/deepTools/docs/content/tools/alignmentSieve.rst

          ------------------------ fragment

-             --------------------- shifted fragment
+    -------------------------------- shifted fragment

 As can be seen, such fragments are considered to be on the ``-`` strand, so negative values then shift to the left on its frame of reference (thus, to the right relative to the ``+`` strand).
+Note that, just like the ``-5 3`` example above, both ends of the fragment move outward (the left end shifts left by 4, the right end shifts right by 1): the sign of each value only determines its direction, not whether the two ends move toward or away from each other.

 .. note::
     If the ``--shift`` or ``--ATACshift`` options are used, then only properly-paired reads will be used.